Trimming your RC airplane

 There are a couple of widely accepted methods to find out whether or not your plane is optimally balanced...

-- 1. The dive test: climb your plane to a safe altitude (say, 100m) and set the TX trims so that it flies straight and level, at cruise speed, with the elevator stick centred.
+- 1. The dive test: climb your plane to a safe altitude (say, 100m/300ft.) and set the TX trims so that it flies straight and level, at cruise speed, with the elevator stick centered.

-Reduce power and apply down elevator to put the plane in to a steep dive - somewhere between 45° and vertical.
+Reduce power and apply down elevator to put the plane in to a steep dive - greater than 45°.

 Once established in the dive, return elevator to neutral and see what the plane does...
 If it pulls out of the dive sharply then the CG is too far forward.
 If the dive angle increases then the CG is too far back.
 Ideally you want the plane to gradually and naturally pull out of the dive.